Roger-random/Sawppy_Rover/docs/AssembleRocker.md

 ![Rocker complete](images/Rocker05-Complete.jpg)

 Rocker subassembly plus bogie subassembly.
+The three wheel mounts should all be roughly in line with each other, with the center wheel extending slightly farther away from the body than the corner wheels.
+If the center wheel is splayed outward at an angle, the Bogie Wheel part has been swapped side to side.

 ![Join up with bogie](images/Rocker06-WithBogie.jpg)